-Maharaj said, “I have requested the Governor of Maharashtra, Bhagat Singh Koshyari, to arrange a meeting with famous film producers and directors in the near future.
-We have much-talked stories in Uttarakhand of famous personalities such as Nain Singh Rawat, Ajit Doval, Tharu and Boxa communities and Raja Malusai which can be developed as film stories.”
+Maharaj said, “I have requested the Governor of Maharashtra, Bhagat Singh Koshyari, to arrange a meeting with famous film producers and directors shortly.
+We have much-talked stories in Uttarakhand of famous personalities such as Nain Singh Rawat, Ajit Doval, Tharu and Boxa communities, and Raja Malusai which can be developed as film stories.”

 Ancient temples in Uttarakhand are

 - Shiv Kapileshwar temple, Jageshwar temple in Almora.

 - Baijnath and Bagnath in Bageshwar.

 - Rudranath temple and Kalpeshwar temple in Chamoli.

 Some of the Vishnu temples have also been tagged along.
 For the Navgrah circuit, the Manila Devi and Katar temple in Almora, Aditya Sun Temple in Ramak Champawat, Guru Brihaspati temple in Nainital, Shani temple in Uttarkashi Kharsali and Rahu temple in Pauri along with other shrines have also been marked for the project.